carrottens/carrottens/README.md

 - 👩‍🎓 I have just graduated from Lancaster University French Studies and Computing
 - 💼 Now my goal is to find an internship/entry-level job in Software Engineering to have some experience in the industry before choosing what I want to specialize in further in my academic and professional journey.
 - 🌍 I am currently particularly interested in _NLP_
+- 💻 I have programmed in C++, C, Java, and bits of Python
 - 🦚 I guess this is my portfolio?

 <!--